 When it comes to comforting, satisfying, and simple meals, South Indian is one of the cuisines that instantly comes to my mind.
 And my absolute favorite in it is this Vegetable Stew.

-Vegetable Stew is a popular vegetarian curry from Kerala where vegetables are cooked in a coconut milk curry.
+Vegetable Stew or Veg Stew is a popular vegetarian curry from Kerala where vegetables are cooked in a coconut-based curry.
 Not only in Kerala, but it is also made in most of the South Indian households for their everyday meals.

-This curry is loaded with vegetables and gets its spiciness from the use of green chillies.
+This Stew is loaded with vegetables and gets its spiciness from the use of green chilies.
+This one is mild when it comes to spices and tastes just heavenly when eaten with appam or rice.

 This Vegetable Stew is,